-It’s a two part epoxy that you mix together, and it start to harden rock hard in about 5 minutes.
+It’s a two-part epoxy that you mix together, and it starts to harden rock-hard in about 5 minutes.
 You can sand it after about 30 minutes.

-Check out this post to learn how to use Bondo to repair damaged furniture.
+Check out this post to learn how to fix chipped wood furniture using Bondo.

 But it’s a lot more expensive.
 So filling these large holes can get a bit pricey compared to filling them with Bondo.

-Check out how to use KwikWood in this post on how to fill hardware holes..
-It’s close to the bottom of the page.
+Check out how to use KwikWood in this post on how to change hardware… It’s close to the bottom of the page.

 You can either go out and buy new wood for the tops, or you can reuse the old top!